needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Limitation:** Recording accumulation while anti-aliasing is enabled in HDRP may have unintended effects on image quality.

 **Workaround:** Disable anti-aliasing in HDRP before recording with Accumulation.
 Enable **Anti-aliasing** in Accumulation instead.

+#### Progress bar is visible on frames when Accumulation is enabled

+**Known issue:** The Accumulation progress bar is sometimes visible at the bottom of a frame.

+**Workaround:** Leave the [Game View visible](RecordingAccumulation.md#game-view-visibility) at all times for the whole duration of the recording.